10xJSChad/BulbScript-for-Wiz-Lights/README.md

 - For Loops.
 However, a simple workaround can be found in "Loop Example.bulb".
 - BulbScript function arguments and return values, however, you can still pass BulbScript values to a custom Python function and get the returned value
 - Indentation.
 This will likely be fixed in the near future.
+- Nested functions (but it does support nested conditionals!)

 <h2>📖BulbScript Commands</h2>